Subscribe Now

 Printer Type: Laser vs. Inkjet vs. Ink Tank

-- Traditional Inkjet: Affordable starters ($150-300), vibrant colors for photos/proposals.
-But cartridges dry out (print weekly or risk jams), and costs climb to 5-10¢/page.
+• Standard Inkjet: Inexpensive starters ($150-300), nice colors for photos/proposals.
+But ink cartridges dry out (print weekly or invite jams), and costs escalate to 5-10¢/page.
 Skip unless under 500 pages/month.

 Must-Have Features